tttp/dxid/README.md

 We have used two safe and common algorithms:

-- the number is first encoded using [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5)
+- the number is first encoded using [base32](https://www.crockford.com/base32.html) with symbols that are url safe and prevents confusion (ilo are removed as visually close to 110)
 - it's prefixed with a checksum, the [luhn mode 64](https://en.wikipedia.org/wiki/Luhn_mod_N_algorithm) of the encoded id To keep the dxid short, we only base64 encode the significant bits, it's similar than writing 42 instead of 00000042.